prosimo-io/ProsimoLabs/instruqt-tracks/prosimo-lab-connect/01-review-architecture-and-deploy-resources/assignment.md

 timelimit: 3600
 ---

 **NOTE:** This environment is *real*!
 AWS and Azure Cloud Accounts have been created for each student.
-No bitcoin mining, please! :)

 In this section we will:
 1) Review the cloud architecture